-When the ground outside is slick with rain or snow, running on a treadmill becomes an excellent option.
+When the ground outside is slick with rain or snow, running on a treadmill becomes an excellent choice for fitness equipment.
 In the warmth of the indoors, athletes can run at fast paces or moms can walk for fitness.

 With different settings, runners can train at the proper pace and inclines for upcoming races.
 Anyone can walk on a treadmill for a variety of health benefits.

 Although many people head to the gym to use a treadmill, home versions are becoming more affordable.
 Safe from cars and other outdoor hazards, home treadmills can be an excellent choice for daily exercise.

 According to several reviews for the Best Treadmills of 2018, the Weslo Cadence G 5.9 is considered the best machine you can currently buy.
 Other honorable mentions include items such as the NordicTrack T 6.5 S Treadmill and the AFG Sport 5.5AT Electric Folding Treadmill.

 NordicTrack is considered to be one of the best brands of treadmills, as they tend to rank highest in terms of warranty, features, price, and ease of assembly.
 Brands Bowflex and Sole rank closely behind.

 No, though running on a treadmill is a little bit unnatural in comparison to the way the body works when running on the ground.
 To mimic variables such as outdoor wind resistance, it helps to place the treadmill at a 1% incline.While some are concerned that a treadmill may be dangerous for your knees, treadmills tend to be safer on your joints than running on paved roads.
 This is because most treadmills are built to sustain the impact of your feet against the belt.
 Treadmills should also not be damaging to the back, as gentle sustained use should help lose excess weight, improve bone health, and stimulate pain-relieving hormones.